AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/State/useAppStore.js.md

   - Login → login() → navigate to /dashboard
   - Logout → logout() → navigate to /login
   - Navbar can show “Logout” and user email if user is set.
+  - Axios interceptor cleans up stale tokens → no more “network error when hot reload auto-logs you in”.

   **Session persistence**: